 Organizations following the BVOP need to inspect their processes periodically and modify them if such a need is defined.

-People inside the organization at all levels may need to observe and assess the current processes they are involved in, define gaps and flows so timely corrective actions are applied.
+People inside the organization at all levels may need to observe and assess the current processes they are involved in and define gaps so timely corrective actions are applied.

 Obsessing too much with processes can lead to waste of time, resources and general stress, while not controlling the processes may lead to chaos and productivity deflation.